 Corporate Governance

-As the UK’s #1 recruitment business, REED understands the importance of strong corporate governance supporting business decisions to ensure REED has a positive impact on all stakeholders from its employees, clients and suppliers through to the wider community.
+Reed in Partnership understands the importance of strong corporate governance supporting business decisions to ensure our company has a positive impact on all stakeholders from its employees, clients and suppliers through to the wider community.

 Section 172 Statement & Stakeholder Map